Dementia & Alzheimer’s Caregiver Care Services: Expert Dementia Care with Our 1-to-1 Person-Centered Dementia Care

 Assisted living and nursing home residents are often exposed to uncomfortable behaviors from other residents experiencing difficulty due to dementia or confusion.
 The absence of a one-on-one caregiver increases the risk that your loved one might wander from the facility, and reduces the likelihood that subtle changes in their physical or cognitive condition will be noticed in time to head off larger problems.

 FCP Live-In Dementia Care at Home

 With FCP Live-In’s 1-to-1 Person-Centered Dementia Care program, your loved one will benefit from having a single, trained caregiver in the home for an extended period of time.
 During the day, they’ll have all of the support, personal care assistance, and companionship they need to remain safe, prevent social isolation, and ensure the highest quality of life possible.
 With a live-in caregiver, there’s little danger that your loved one will wander away from home unnoticed or experience any decline in physical or cognitive ability that goes unobserved.
-There will always be someone there to assist with bathing, toileting, and other personal tasks; plan and prepare satisfying and nutritious meals; take care of light housekeeping and laundry; and ensure all medications are taken on time and in the correct dosage.
-Each day, our live-in caregiver will engage your family member in social interaction and friends and family will be able to visit whenever they like, free of the visiting hours and strict regimens typical of most long-term care facilities.
+There will always be someone there to assist with bathing, toileting, and other personal tasks; plan and prepare satisfying and nutritious meals; take care of light housekeeping and laundry, and ensure all medications are taken on time.
+Each day, our live-in caregiver will engage your family member in social interaction, and friends and family will be able to visit whenever they like, free of the visiting hours and strict regimens typical of most long-term care facilities.